tecoholic/tecoholic.github.io/_posts/2013-02-28-creating-opticks-extension-from-scratch.md

 layout: post
 title: "Creating Opticks Plug-in From Scratch"
 description: "A personal note of how to create a Plug-in for a badly documented software called Opticks"
-category: Note
+category: Notes
-tags: [opticks, dev-notes, windows]
+tags: opticks dev-notes windows
 ---

 > Windows Only